sparktsang/sparktsang.github.io/_posts/2025-10-25-forging-mind.md

 This system was born from the very flaws I had witnessed.
 A simple vote is not enough.
 It can be ignorant, biased, or manipulated.
 A vote only has value if it is cast by someone who has seriously weighed all the evidence.
 The logic was so simple, yet I saw no parallel in the real world.
 Why was there no such system in our societies?

 In this small, digital kingdom, I was no longer just a player.
-I was a legislator, a king.
+I was a legislator.
 I had forged a shield of justice from the loopholes of a broken world, and for the first time, I felt the intoxicating thrill of building a system that worked, a system that was fair.
 It was a taste of a power I had never known in the real world—the power not just to win the game, but to rewrite its rules.

 <!--Act III: The Backfire of the Weapons-->
 Every weapon cuts both ways.
-I was a king in the digital realm.
+I was an architect in the digital realm.
 But in the real world of university life, I was more of a ghost than ever.
 My newfound analytical framework, the blade of deconstruction I had so eagerly wielded online, had become a curse in the analog world.

 It was too powerful.
 I could no longer just *have* a conversation.
 I was perpetually deconstructing it.
 I would sit in a group, a silent observer, and I could see it all: the invisible threads of power, the subtle bids for validation, the polite smiles masking seething resentment.
 Every sentence had a subtext, every word was a move in a power struggle, an attempt to produce an effect—even if the speakers themselves were completely unaware, and would vehemently deny it if confronted.
 I saw my old high school classmates on campus and walked past them as if they were strangers, unable to engage in the meaningless rituals of reunion.